supabase/realtime/forum/TLA_FINDINGS.md

-state counts), and a deeper 4-node bounded search corroborates; and multi-group (caveat 2) is now modeled — two groups with diverging ring orders on top of the B1 fix, `NoMissedDelivery` holds per group (exhaustive at `MaxSeq=2`, partial-clean at `MaxSeq=3`).** With that, **every original caveat is either closed or soundly declined** (message-ordering is a deliberate over-approximation; node-name-reuse is excluded by assumption).
-The remaining sub-gap is narrow: the multi-group model checks the *protocol* is safe given a correctly-computed snapshot group-set, but does not itself verify the `groups_to_reannounce` delta-vs-full selection logic.
+state counts), and a deeper 4-node bounded search corroborates; and multi-group (caveat 2) is now modeled — two groups with diverging ring orders on top of the B1 fix, `NoMissedDelivery` holds per group (exhaustive at `MaxSeq=2`, partial-clean at `MaxSeq=3`); and the multi-group model's own **delta-vs-full snapshot selection sub-gap is now closed** — `tla/Muster2Delta.tla` models the FULL(wipe)/DELTA(add-only) choice, the only-moved-groups delta payload, and the per-source wholesale `applied_snapshot_seq` watermark faithfully, and `NoMissedDelivery` still holds; the selection logic is also directly unit-tested.**
+With that, **every original caveat is either closed or soundly declined** (message-ordering is a deliberate over-approximation; node-name-reuse is excluded by assumption).
 This document is the checkpoint so work can resume.

-Eight models:
+Nine models:

 * `tla/Muster.tla` (+ `.cfg`) — the baseline routing model that **exhibits**
   Finding A (`NoMissedDelivery` is violated).